AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 #### `/sharing/twitter_oauth`
 This request accepts the `oauth_token` and `oauth_verifier` parameters.
 Read more: [OAuth (Wikipedia)](https://en.wikipedia.org/wiki/OAuth).

-In the handler of `/sharing/twitter_oauth` request, the export server gets such params as oauth_token, oauth_token_secret, user_id, screen_name, image_url (user picture), and user_name and saves them to the MySQL database.
-After that, the dialog window of posting images is displayed.
+In the handler of `/sharing/twitter_oauth` request, the export server gets such params as `oauth_token`, `oauth_token_secret`, `user_id`, `screen_name`, `image_url` (user picture), and user_name and saves them to the MySQL database.
+After that, the dialog window of posting images will be displayed.

 If the user is already authorized in the app, the posting dialog will be displayed immediately.
-When the user confirms to post the image and clicks the TWEET button, there will be a request to `/sharing/twitter_confirm `.
+When the user confirms to post the image and clicks the TWEET button, there will be a request to `/sharing/twitter_confirm`.

 #### `/sharing/twitter_confirm`
-This request should contain Twitter `message` parameter only - a string of no more than 140 characters.
+This request should contain only Twitter `message` parameter – a string of no more than 140 characters.
-In the handler of `/sharing/twitter_confirm` request, the Export Server uploads the shared image with Twitter API and posts a new tweet with that image.
+In the handler of `/sharing/twitter_confirm` request, the export server uploads the shared image with Twitter API and posts a new tweet with that image.

 Nota bene, the `/sharing/twitter_oauth` and `/sharing/twitter_confirm` requests are used inside Export server,